Medically reviewed by Drugs.com. Last updated on Oct 28, 2022.

 Check with your doctor if severe nausea and vomiting continue after leaving the hospital or cancer treatment center.

-ondansetron may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Ondansetron may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

 Do not use ondansetron if you or your child are receiving apomorphine (Apokyn®).
 Using these medicines together may cause serious side effects.

-ondansetron can cause changes in heart rhythms, such as a condition called QT prolongation.
+Ondansetron can cause changes in heart rhythms, including QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.
+Contact your doctor right away if you or your child have fast, pounding, or irregular heartbeats.